 - Diving insurance

-- Soft drinks/sodas (available onboard for reasonable rates on Lapat and Similan Quest, but free on Koon9)
+- Soft drinks/sodas (available onboard for reasonable rates on Stingray and Similan Quest, but for free on Koon9)

 - Beer (available onboard for reasonable rates, and only after your final dive of the day)

-For more information about what's included and exclude go to the individual boat pages MV Lapat, Similan Quest
+For more information about what's included and exclude go to the individual boat pages Koon9 Stingray Similan Quest

 Can non-divers join, and can they snorkel?

-Yes, non-diving guests are welcome to join, and even children older than 8 years old, too.
+Yes, non-diving guests are welcome to join, and even some children.
 All of the dive sites have very clear water and lots of fish, but snorkelling is only possible at some locations.

 Snorkelling at The Similan Islands